 - A visible security camera may cause an intruder to think twice about attempting to break-in

 - You may witness the break-in and be able to call the police while it is in progress

 - After a break-in, a well-placed security camera will capture the burglar’s face, making it easier for the police to identify and track them down

 Where should you place security cameras in order to best catch a burglar?

 1. Front and Back Doors

 Burglars are often break in through the back or front doors of a house.
 Placing a camera at the point of entry is the best way to capture burglar’s faces.
-When placing cameras above doors or windows, make sure the camera is placed high up, and encased properly or another difficult to break material.
+When placing cameras above doors or windows, make sure the camera is placed high up and encased properly or another difficult to break material.

 Many would-be burglars spend time scoping out their targets before they break in.
-A camera with a clear view of the front of your home, including your driveway, will pick up any suspicious behaviour, hopefully ending the break in before it even begins.
+A camera with a clear view of the front of your home, including your driveway, will pick up any suspicious behavior, hopefully ending the break in before it even begins.